-A zabaglione, sabayon kind of thing, only you douse it with Bourbon and freeze it…so, kind of an ice cream, only no churning – just put the custard-cream in a square pyrex dish and freeze a couple hours for soft-serve, longer for firm but still creamy, not at all icy.
-I checked mine after an overnight freeze and it is still great, so you can definitely make this a day before you want to serve it.
+A zabaglione, sabayon kind of thing, only you douse it with Bourbon and freeze it…so, kind of an ice cream, only no churning—simply scoop the custard into a square pyrex dish and freeze!
+Estimate a couple hours for soft-serve, longer for firmer, even overnight if you want to make this dessert the day before you want to serve it.

 - 4 large egg yolks

 - 8 oz. heavy cream, whipped to soft peaks

 - To serve: caramel sauce and perhaps some large-flake sea salt

 - Whip the cream to soft peaks using a stand mixer with whisk attachment.
 Set whipped cream aside.